Alexander Anderson (botanist): Caribbean Explorations

 Anderson travelled extensively during his time on St. Vincent.
 Given the Island's southerly location and restrictions imposed on foreign visitors by Spanish Governors in South America, he periodically launched expeditions to the colonies of Trinidad and Dutch Guiana, including Berbice, Demerary and Essequibo.
 Notable voyages to the latter colonies were undertaken in 1791, when Anderson travelled with his botanical assistant William Lochhead on a small schooner to examine its plants; the colonies 'having been very little visited by naturalists', with their 'interior parts' generally considered impenetrable.
-Anderson arrived at Barbadoes on the 6th of March in order to collect information about navigating Guiana's 'low and dangerous coast' before reaching the mouth of the River Demerary on the 19th.
+Anderson arrived at Barbadoes on 6 March in order to collect information about navigating Guiana's 'low and dangerous coast' before reaching the mouth of the River Demerary on the 19th.
 As per his Account, he was met with 'a number of the most beautiful and rare shrubs as well as herbaceous plants nowhere else found'.
 By June Anderson and Lochhead had returned to the mouth, later liaising with the nephew of the Dutch anatomist Bernhard Siegfried Albinus and Mr. Cummings, an unidentified 'Scotchman by birth'.
 They returned to St. Vincent with a number of new plants that were beyond Anderson's 'most sanguine expectations'.

 Communications to the Royal Society indicate that Anderson also embarked on an excursion to Trinidad in 1789 with the intention of exploring a bituminous lake then known as 'La Bray', or 'Tar Lake'.
-His report was read in London on the 19th of February.
+His report was read in London on 19 February.
 Five years earlier Anderson had conducted the first recorded ascent of Morne Garou, a mountain on St. Vincent.
 His description of its volcano and summit was similarly published in the Royal Society's Philosophical Transactions in 1784, and the expedition was reportedly made possible by the hospitality of an unidentified Frenchman by the name of 'Mr. Gasco'.
 According to Lansdown Guilding, it was during this expedition that Anderson discovered the crater of Morne Soufriére.

 Previous to his appointment as Superintendent of the Botanic Garden at St. Vincent, Anderson had spent several months in Grenada before obtaining leave from General Matthews to visit the island of Dominica.
-He had formerly conducted expeditions on the Island of St. Lucia and undertook an voyage to the Spanish Main on Sibylle-class frigate with the help of General Cornelius Cuyler.
+He had formerly conducted expeditions on the Island of St. Lucia and undertook a voyage to the Spanish Main on Sibylle-class frigate with the help of General Cornelius Cuyler.